Senashu/Ty-1-Trainer/README.md

 # Ty-1-Trainer
-A Trainer for the Game "Ty the Tasmanian Tiger" 1.44
+A Trainer for the Game "Ty the Tasmanian Tiger" Patch 1.44 Written in Python 3.10

 ## Movement